lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-The method is quite similar to the one used in the `ScneRender` class, with the following differences:
+The method is quite similar to the one used in the `SceneRender` class, with the following differences:

 - We update cascade shadow maps information.
 - We do not need to render opaque elements first since we will not be using blending, we will just discard fragments below a certain transparent threshold.
-- We need to setup an image barrier over the depth image.
-We need to wait for any previous command in fragment test stage to finish, and we need to ensure that the image
+- We need to setup an image barrier over the VSM attachment image.
+We need to wait for any previous command in the output
-is in the `VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL` layout.
+color stage to finish, and we need to ensure that the image is in the `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL` layout.
+We do not need to set up a barrier for the depth attachments since the contents will note be stored, we just use it
+for depth testing as in scene render stage.

-We will need two methods to se tup push constants and upload cascade shadows projection matrices:
+We will need two methods to set up push constants and upload cascade shadows projection matrices:
 ```java
 public class ShadowRender {
     ...